-Residents of the San Bernardino community to gather to celebrate their pets for Christmas, but also raise money for animal cruelty investigation.
-The Humane Society of the San Bernardino Valley to host “Santa Paws Pet Photos and Holiday Boutique” on Saturday, November 17th, 2018 from 8:30am to 1:30pm where pets and loved ones can get professional photos taken for this upcoming holiday season.
+Residents of the San Bernardino community gathered to celebrate their pets for Christmas and raised money for animal cruelty investigation.
+The Humane Society of the San Bernardino Valley hosted “Santa Paws Pet Photos and Holiday Boutique” on Saturday, November 17th, 2018 from 8:30am to 1:30pm where pets and loved ones got professional photos taken for this upcoming holiday season.
 The Santa Paws fundraiser has really grown over the past couple of years according to Jill Henderson, the Director of Development and Community Outreach for the Humane Society of the San Bernardino Valley.
-“It started out with just photos of Santa with the pets, but we changed that into … [Read more...] about Going to the San Bernardino Humane Society
+“It started out with just photos of Santa with the pets, but we changed that into getting the 5 … [Read more...] about San Bernardino Humane Society Hosts Annual Fundraiser

 The increase of coyote sighting induces panic, a concern of safety for families and pets.
 According to the California Department of Fish and Wildlife, there has been a rise to 50 reports of which a coyote bit a person in Southern California between August 2012 and August 2016.
 Professor Cindy Chrisler of CSUSB is an animal health technician, shares her thoughts on why the number of coyotes keeps expanding in the Inland Empire.
 Other reasons are due to the plentiful food supply that humans offer outside of their home.
 When it comes to the large garbage bins, make sure to keep them securely closed so it won't open just in case if it is tipped over.
 Not only is trash on … [Read more...] about Coyotes on the rise